unbit/uwsgi-docs/Snippets.rst

 If you want all of the app to be loaded in the same python vm, use the --single-interpreter option.

 Another note: you may find reference to an obscure "modifier1 30" trick.
 It is deprecated and extremely ugly. uWSGI is able to rewrite request variables in lot of advanced ways

+Final note: by default, the first loaded app is mounted as the "default one".
+That app will be served when no mountpoint matches.